shruthi2574/student-record-system/README.md

 - ➕ Add new student records
 - 📋 View all stored records
 - 🔍 Search student by name or roll number
-- 🗑️ (Optional) Delete or update records
+- 🗑️ Delete or update records
-- 💾 Data stored in a local file (optional)
+- 💾 Data stored in a local file

 ---